Sebubu/github-pages-with-jekyll/_posts/2021-12-05-Indicent-Report.md

 The node doesn't have that many stuck payments normally.
 During the incident, the node might have been in a state where it continually accepted new HTLCs but was not able to process it further.
-I am not sure why this happened but we have seen periods in the network with an increased amount of stuck payments before.
+This is speculation and I am not sure why this happened but we have seen periods in the network with an increased amount of stuck payments before.
-Wallet of Satoshi and Breez both had periods where they lost a lot of channels and the amount of stuck payments in the network were extremely high at the same time.
+Wallet of Satoshi and Breez both had periods when they lost a lot of channels and the amount of stuck payments in the network were extremely high at the same time.

 This issue is very unfortunate from a node operators perspective (loss of channels) and also from a network perspective (lots of timeouts).